 The Internal Revenue Service is a much-feared organization, unfortunately.
 People look on tax season with trepidation, in many cases.
-For that reason, it is no surprise that among the first questions asked by many new personal injury clients is the inquiry into whether or not they will be expected to pay taxes on the compensation paid by negligent parties.
+A lot of people before hiring a personal injury attorney wonder if they will have to pay taxes on compensation they’ll receive if they win their case.

 A settlement being paid after a personal injury lawsuit should be a reason to celebrate, as the tragic events finally come to a sort of culmination.
 However, it can also be scary for those who have never been through the circumstances before and the IRS has not made it any easier for those individuals to find comfort with wording like this, found under §1.104-1 Compensation for Injuries or Sickness: